Controlling energy delivery with bistable nanostructures: Design principles for controlled energy delivery

 Figure~\ref{fig:dimer_model} outlines the generic setup for energy delivery.
-Both structures, which we call the Machine (black dimer) and Source (blue dimer), have a high-energy, or ``charged'', state, and a low-energy, or ``uncharged'', state, Fig.~\ref{fig:dimer_model}\textsf{A}.
-Both structures begin in the shorter of their two states, but for the Machine this is the uncharged state while for the Source this is the charged state.
-In principle, each structure could spontaneously open due to thermal fluctuations, but we ensure that both energy barriers are large, making these reactions slow.
-However, they are able to attach to each other through binding sites at the dimer ends to form a Machine-Source complex.
-The key to our mechanism is that once the structures are in this complex, they can transition \emph{together} to their open states, crossing only low-energy barriers.
-Understanding how and why this is possible is one of the main results of this paper.
-Finally, the complex dissociates, leaving the Machine alone in its charged open state and the Source in its uncharged open state.
+Both structures, which we call the Machine (black dimer) and Source (blue dimer), have a high-energy, or ``charged'', state, and a low-energy, or ``uncharged'', state (Fig.~\ref{fig:dimer_model}\textsf{A}).
+Both begin in their shorter state, but with opposite charge designations: the Machine in its uncharged state and the Source in its charged state.
+This asymmetry is essential so that when the two structures bind, the coupled reaction where they both open will naturally transfer energy from the Source to the Machine.

+In isolation, each structure can spontaneously open due to thermal fluctuations, although we will only consider cases where the energy barriers are large, making these reactions slow but still possible.
+The Machine reaction $\Mu \to \Mc$ is endergonic (thermodynamically unfavorable), while the Source reaction $\Sc \to \Su$ is exergonic (thermodynamically favorable with a net release of free energy).
+However, the two structures can attach through binding sites at their dimer ends to form a Machine-Source complex, allowing them to transition \emph{together} through the coupled reaction $\Mu + \Sc \to \Mc + \Su$ (Fig.~\ref{fig:dimer_model}\textsf{C}).
+The complex can then dissociate, leaving the Machine alone in its charged state and Source in its uncharged state, meaning that energy has been transferred.
+Understanding how to engineer this coupled reaction to be both kinetically fast and thermodynamically favorable is one of the main results of this paper.

-Let $m$ and $s$ be the length of the Machine and Source dimers, respectively, and the dimer energies be given by nontrivial energy profiles $\EM(m)$ and $\ES(s)$, Fig.~\ref{fig:dimer_model}\textsf{B}.
+Let $m$ and $s$ be the length of the Machine and Source dimers, respectively, and the dimer energies be given by energy profiles $\EM(m)$ and $\ES(s)$, Fig.~\ref{fig:dimer_model}\textsf{B}.
 Our model for these energy profiles, discussed in Methods, is intentionally highly parameterized, ensuring two (meta)stable states while providing flexibility in the details, such as the position and energy of the two states.
 The difference in energy between the charged and uncharged states gives the ``energy capacity'' $\varDelta E$ of each structure, and the height of the closed-to-open energy barrier gives the ``activation energy'' $E^\mathrm{a}$.
 We require the energy capacity of the Source to be greater than that of the Machine, $\varDelta E_\mathrm{S} > \varDelta E_\mathrm{M}$, otherwise energy delivery cannot be thermodynamically favorable.